Table of Contents

 Piecing Together the Past with Historical Records

-This meticulous, evidence-based approach is just as crucial in the sciences, especially when studying long-term trends.
+This meticulous, evidence-based approach is just as important in the sciences, especially when studying long-term trends.
 Climate scientists, for example, lean heavily on historical documents to understand environmental shifts that happened long before we had modern sensors.

 These old records become stand-ins for direct measurements: